Ggasyd/fon-t2t-api/README.md

+# Text to Text Translation API for FONGBE Language

+## Overview
-Text to text translation API for FONGBE language.
-Deployed on Azure Container Instances using Docker.
+This project involves the development and deployment of a text-to-text translation API for the FONGBE language.
+The API is deployed on Azure Container Instances using Docker.

-Ilewa AI Team.
+## Prerequisites
+- Azure account
+- Docker installed on your local machine
+- Azure CLI installed on your local machine